How to start a successful computer repair business

 Asking family and friends to spread the word about your new business can help you build some initial buzz, but you also need a comprehensive marketing strategy to help potential customers find you.

-- Joining a professional networking group, like BNI
+- Joining a professional networking group

 - Email marketing

-Protect your computer repair business with small business insurance
+Step 8: Protect your computer repair business with small business insurance

 General liability insurance

-- Third-party injuries or property damage.
+- Third-party bodily injuries

-- Libel, slander, and copyright infringement.
+- Advertising injuries like libel, slander, and copyright infringement